pic pic

 Type Promotion and Conversion

 By definition, vectors require all their elements to share the same type.
-This means that if you mix elements with disparate types, such as String and Int64, Julia will infer the vector's type as Vector{Any}.
-Despite this, there are cases where elements can be converted to a common type, such as when mixing Float64 and Int64.
+This means that, when creating a vector, Julia will attempt to identify a type that can accommodate every element.
+This common type can be either abstract or concrete, depending on what the elements allow.
+For example, if you mix elements with disparate types, such as String and Int64, Julia will infer the vector's type as Vector{Any}.
+This will pose a problem for type stability.

 x = [1, 2, 2.5] # automatic conversion to `Vector{Float64}`